What is Supported Independent Living?

 How much does Supported Independent Living Cost?

 Afea may charge up to 50% of the Disability Support Pension for household expenses including food and utilities.
 Rent will be up to 25% of the Disability Support Pension in addition to any Commonwealth Rent Assistance funding.
-You may be required to make a reasonable contribution on top of your funding to cover household costs
+You may be required to make a reasonable contribution on top of your funding to cover household costs, based on your individual needs and usage

-Your Supported Independent Living funding amount will depend on your needs.
-These will be determined by an Afea Care Manager, who will create a quote which will be submitted to the NDIA for approval
+The daily supports are delivered as per the approved NDIS Roster of Care and are fully funded by the NDIA in line with your NDIS Plan.
+The approved funding amount will depend on your individual needs and goals.
+These will be determined by you and an Afea Accommodation Manager, who will create a Roster of Care to be submitted to the NDIA for approval

 How do I get Supported Independent Living funding?

-Meet with an Afea Care Manager to discuss your needs
+Meet with an Afea Accommodation Manager to discuss your needs

 Afea’s Oxley Park Homes